MinecraftV2/SteakPE/README.md

 # SteakPE
-SteakPE | Can Be Used For Factions, KitPvP, Or WhatEver You Want It To Be For!
+Receive Steak Easily With /steak

+Lots Of Help By @uselesswaifu

+**This Plugin Can Be Used By Anyone.**